 Coach pitch: During coach pitch, a coach will pitch a maximum of 6 pitches.
-If the player does not make contact on or before the 6th pitch the batter will be called out (with the exception of a foul ball on the 6th pitch- the player will get another pitch).
+If the player does not make contact on or before the 3rd strike the batter will be called out (with the exception of a foul ball on the 6th pitch- the player will get another pitch).

 The coach does not have to pitch from the pitching rubber.

 Coaches need to make every attempt to get out of the way when a ball has been hit.
 If the batted ball hits a coach, the play is considered dead and the batter is awarded first base.

 The defensive team pitcher should be positioned to the left or right of the Coach pitcher.